OCDX/SoftwareEngineering-Group3/README.md

 ####Other

 Management of users/roles (User Accounts)
-* Lead: Maggie Li Co: Teddy Ivanov
+* Lead: Xinyi Li Co: Teddy Ivanov
 * Researcher/User:
     * Logging in and out of the system
     * Uploading metadata files to be stored in the database